donsheehy/datastructures/prose/12_mappings.md

 We're going to store a list of `ListMappings`.
 For any key `k`,  we want to compute the index of the *right* `ListMapping` for `k`.
 We often call these `ListMapping`s *buckets*.
 This term goes back to the idea that you can quickly group items into buckets.
 Then, when looking for something in a bucket, you can check all the items in there assuming there aren’t too many.

 This means, we want an integer, i.e. the index into our list of buckets.
 A **hash function** takes a key and returns an integer.
-Most classes in python implement a method called `__hash__` that does just this.
+Most classes in Python implement a method called `__hash__` that does just this.
 We can use it to implement a simple mapping scheme that improves on the `ListMapping`.

 ```python {cmd id="_mapping.hashmappingsimple"}
 from ds2.mapping import ListMapping